MerkulovDaniil/optim/docs/methods/Simplex.md

 ---
 parent: Methods
-title: LP and simplex algorithm
+title: Linear Programming and simplex algorithm
 order: 4
 ---

-## What is LP
+## What is Linear Programming?

-Generally speaking, all problems with linear objective and linear equalities\inequalities constraints could be considered as Linear Programming.
+Generally speaking, all problems with linear objective and linear equalities/inequalities constraints could be considered as Linear Programming.
 However, there are some widely accepted formulations.

 $$
 \tag{LP.Basic}